-With a proven track record for success, PPC marketing is an effective tool for driving instant traffic and potential conversion.
+With a proven track record for success, PPC marketing is an effective tool for driving instant traffic and potential conversions.

-But, always keep in mind, just because the bar for your industry is set as is, it doesn't mean you shouldn't put in the effort to improve your conversion rates.
+And always keep in mind that just because the bar for your industry is set, it doesn't mean you shouldn't put in the effort to improve your conversion rates.

 So, what are some aspects you should improve to increase conversions?